jorian/barterdexdocs/docs/source/faq.rst

 BarterDEX uses watch-only addresses, which basically means that BarterDEX is a trade wallet.
 The passphrase you enter when starting BarterDEX is the access to your coins.

+For now, it requires starting ``marketmaker`` from the command line to retrieve the actual private keys of your smartaddresses.
+You do this by adding ``"wif":1`` to the marketmaker startup arguments json.
+In the initial ``getcoin`` that marketmaker does, it will return all wifs for each smartaddress.

 How much are the fees?
 ----------------------